 F45 Class Action Deadline Alert: Johnson Fistel Encourages Shareholders to Submit Their FXLV Losses

-/EIN News/ -- SAN DIEGO, Dec.
-13, 2022 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP announces that a class action lawsuit has commenced on behalf of investors of F45 Training Holdings, Inc. (NYSE: FXLV) (“F45”).
+SAN DIEGO, Dec.
+13, 2022 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP announces that a class action lawsuit has commenced on behalf of investors of F45 Training Holdings, Inc. FXLV ("F45").
 The class action is on behalf of shareholders who purchased F45 issued in or traceable to the Registration Statement filed with the U.S. Securities and Exchange Commission in support of the July 16, 2021, initial public offering of F45 common stock.
 Investors are hereby notified that they have until February 6, 2023, to move the Court to serve as lead plaintiff in this action.

 What actions may I take at this time?
 If you suffered a loss and are interested in learning more about being a lead plaintiff, please contact Jim Baker (jimb@johnsonfistel.com) by email or phone at 619-814-4471.
 If emailing, please include a phone number.